What is Subsurface Utility Engineering?

 “If you know the gas and the water are on the left side of the road, and you just have telephone lines on the right side of the road, you would want to try and design the sewer force main on the right side to try to avoid utility conflicts,” he said.

 Level C can also provide a starting point for small towns with limited or no municipal records of their utility infrastructure.
-Developing an understanding of what is in the ground and when it was installed can yield details on what materials were used, and what remaining lifespan they have before their likely replacement.
+Understanding what is in the ground and when it was installed can provide details on the materials used.
+It can also show how much longer they are likely to last before needing replacement.

 “And then we can ask them, what is your next step?”
 Jonathan says.
 Subsurface Utility Engineering information can also provide critical design details to inform funding applications for infrastructure projects.